-natory notes, see Appendix A.

-link to further information, within this document or elsewhere.

-9 November 2024 to 10 January 2025

-13 February 2025

-15 March 2025

-Beth Souster, Governance Lead

-880-3618

-4 to 11 primary school

-From the age of 3.

-Academy

-The Academies for Character and Excellence

-Reception

-45

-No

-No

-Church of England, Diocese of Exeter

-No

-No

-Yes - if this is the nearest available school to home

-Yes

-devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
+Key information.
+For glossary and expla link to further information, within this document or elsewhere.
+Policy consultation period 9 November 2024 to 10 January 2025 Policy determined 13 February 2025 Policy published on school website by 15 March 2025 Policy contact Beth Souster, Governance Lead Amendments after determination DfE school number 880-3103 Age range 4 to 11 primary school Early Years provision 1 From the age of 3 Type of school Academy Admission authority The Academies for Character and Excellence Normal round intake Reception PAN for 2026-27 30 Priority for children to another setting 2 No Priority for children from another setting Brixham Primary School Pre-school Designated religious character Church of England, Diocese of Exeter Priority according to faith No Admissions catchment area Yes - see below Entitlement to local authority (LA) transport 3 Yes - if this is the nearest available school to home School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
 If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.

-Yes - only to be used for exceptional need priority.
-See below

-15 November 2025 to 15 January 2026. late applications accepted 4

-16 April 2026

-from 15 May 2026 or from 20 school days after the refusal 5

-31 May 2026.
+Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted 4 Decision 16 April 2026 When to submit an appeal from 15 May 2026 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2026.
 Later appeals accepted.

-24 July 2026

-from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception

-within 15 school days of an application

-within 15 school days of an application
+Deadline to hear appeal 24 July 2026 When to apply, in-year from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception Decision within 15 school days of an application When to submit an appeal at any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the appeal submission